-Normally, for Practice/Skill based Courses, without a defined credit structure (L-T-P) [NTCC], but with assigned Credits, the method of evaluation shall be based only on Continuous Assessments.
+Normally, for Practice/Skill based Courses, without a defined credit structure (L-T-P) [NTCC], but with assigned Credits (as defined in Clause Error!
+Reference source not found. of the Academic Regulations), the method of evaluation shall be based only on Continuous Assessments.
 The various components of Continuous Assessments, the distribution of weightage among such components, and the method of evaluation/assessment, shall be as decided and indicated in the Course Plan/PRC.
 The same shall be approved by the respective DAC.